 Nationwide Facts (2021)

 53% increase in pedestrian fatalities from 2009 to 2018

 The National Highway Traffic Safety Administration reports the number of pedestrian fatalities increased 53 percent from 2009 to 2018.

 28% of all traffic fatalities in the region

-Pedestrians and bicyclists made up 28 percent of the 243 traffic fatalities in the Washington region in 2020.
-View the Spring 2021 Fact Sheet.
+Pedestrians and bicyclists made up 28 percent of the 223 traffic fatalities in the Baltimore region in 2022.
+View the Fall 2023 Fact Sheet.

 Look Alive public awareness efforts are conducted in conjunction with increased law enforcement "waves" in which local police put an added emphasis on enforcing traffic safety laws to protect people walking and biking.
 This multi-pronged strategy has been shown to compound public safety campaign results and positively affect behavior.